All Episodes

 Anyone who's been to Hawaii knows it.

-So I went to Hawaii and I rented a nice three-bedroom house in volcano.
+So I went to Hawaii and I rented a nice three-bedroom house in Volcano.

-And two weeks after I moved in, the volcano erupted, which was just two miles from my uh house that I was renting on the golf course there.
+And two weeks after I moved in, the volcano erupted, which was just two miles from my house that I was renting on the golf course there.

-And I never thought I'd and I didn't win the reporter contest, but I never thought I would get in as a reporter.
+And I never thought I'd, and I didn't win the reporter contest, but I never thought I would get in as a reporter.

-But they they said they need editors.
+But they said they need editors.

 That's something that I did have confidence in.

-I knew that I know I can edit, so I knew I can get that job.
+I knew that I know I can edit.

 In my past, if I want a job, I can get a job.

-Yeah, so um, so I started submitting videos.
+So I started submitting videos.

 I was also making my own videos.

-I called it the red pill, it was super cheesy.
+I called it the red pill.

-I had a suit, well, the the video show was okay, but I had a super cheesy intro.
+Well, the video show was okay, but I had a super cheesy intro.

 I was following Q at the time, interestingly enough.